News

 New modeling of Antarctic Ice Sheet shows rapid and unstoppable sea-level rise if Paris Agreement not met

-New research on the Antarctic Ice Sheet describes that sea-level could rise 17-24 cm if the Paris Agreement goals are not met.
+From the ITGCNew research on the Antarctic Ice Sheet describes that sea-level could rise 17-24 cm if the Paris Agreement goals are not met.
 If the world exceeds three degrees Celsius of global warming, there will be rapid and unstoppable sea-level rise by 2100 and if the rate of global warming continues on its current trajectory, a tipping point will be reached by 2060, past which these consequences would be “irreversible on multi-century timescales.”
+Read More

 Underwater robot reveals how warm water is melting Thwaites Glacier